-In this masterclass we will discuss software basics, including concepts and terminology.
+In this masterclass, we will discuss software basics, including concepts and terminology.
 We will focus on due-diligence and where IP lies in software.
 Moreover, we will address open-source concepts and requirements and its pro’s and con’s.
-Then, open-source licenses will be discussed alongside standard license models.
+Then, open-source licences will be discussed alongside standard licence models.

 We will conclude the masterclass by having a look at examples of open-source projects and an analysis of examples of software taken from academic research to market.

 This Masterclass is specifically designed for Technology Transfer officers with one year or more of experience.
 Knowledge of software is not required.
 The attendees SHOULD already understand the generic basics of IP (including copyright & patents) and should be confident with triage of disclosures in their own field (but not yet software).